I left his office with a smug look on my face. I felt satisfied with the outcome of that conversation. Surely he realised that I was playing with him.

 "Clear up your evening tomorrow because we're going to the opening at the local gallery," I heard rustling papers.

-"My day was wonderful, thank you.
+"My day was wonderful, thank you so much for asking.
 And no, I don't want to be stuck in a gallery opening."

 "Bring a friend, socialise."